eliasbuchwald/-reddit/oEmbed.md

 More on embeds here: https://www.reddit.com/wiki/embeds

-Presently, non-permalinks to comments will 404.
+Presently, only permalinks to comments are available - requests for oEmbeds of other URLs will result in a 404 response.
 When we add support for post embeds, we'll also support them in oEmbed format.